 What can I expect as a new patient?

 Your treatment starts the moment you contact the office.
 After determining how we can best assist you, staff will schedule and confirm your initial evaluation.
-You will receive a welcome email and text with further instructions for your visit.
-All intake paperwork can be electronically completed on your phone or computer and will be sent via email.
-New patient appointments are typically scheduled for 60 minutes.
+You will receive a confirmation email.
+All intake paperwork can be electronically completed on your phone or computer and will be sent via email and text message.
 Please come prepared with a list of your current medications, including vitamins/supplements.
-Lab work orders and prescriptions will be sent electronically to your preferred lab and pharmacy locations during the visit.
+Lab work orders and prescriptions will be sent electronically to your preferred lab and pharmacy locations during the visit if applicable.

 If your visit is via telehealth, a link will be sent to your phone via text and email for testing your connection and joining the appointment.
 We ask that you login 10 minutes prior to your appointment time to ensure working technology.

 Sulcata Psychiatry is an out-of-network specialty provider with all private insurance companies, as well as Medicaid/Medicare.
 However, we do accept all FSA and HSA cards.
 In order to allow for more comprehensive and personal care, our office policy is for patients to pay for their medical services at the time of their visit.
 We can provide you with a completed claims form ("Superbill") which you may submit to your individual insurance company for reimbursement, based on your specific plan's benefits.
 Click HERE for our pricing and payment options.

 Unfortunately insurance acceptance comes with excessive regulations that can create a barrier to you receiving the care you need.
 For example, many insurance providers require you to have a referral prior to seeing a specialty provider (including psychiatric care), and many of these clinics have extremely long waitlists to get in.
 Others will limit the appointment types, treatments, and services you are able to receive - including telehealth.